Dogra–Tibetan war: Winter debacle

 During this period, there was a great snowstorm and snow accumulated to the depth of several feet.
 A well-disguised ambush was carefully laid, in which a road was left open through the middle of our lines up which the enemy could advance.
 The invaders marched on Do-yo from 7 A.M. to 9 A.M. on the second day, 11th month [14 December 1841].
 These forces included the troops stationed at their new fort at Chi-t'ang in addition to the force led by the Wazir [Zorawar Singh], the Shen-pa commander.
 They advanced in three units with flags flying and drums beating.
 General Pi-hsi led his troops to resist their advance.
 The invaders fell into the ambush that had been prepared and their rearguard was cut off and could not maneuver.
 They were attacked by our forces from all sides.

 Zorawar Singh was wounded in the battle, but he continued to fight with a sword.
 He was beheaded by Tibetan soldiers.
-Three hundred of the Dogra troops were killed in combat and about seven hundred were captured.
-The rest fled to Ladakh.
+Three hundred of the Dogra troops were killed in combat and about seven hundred were captured, the descendants of these soldiers lived in Tibet for many generations, most of them converting to Islam, and the rest fled to Ladakh.
 The Tibetans pursued them up to Dumra (Nubra Valley, possibly Durbuk), a day's journey from Leh, where they encamped.
+For many years there was a popular Tibetan story that Zorawar Singh was killed by a golden bullet, as they did not believe he could be killed by regular ones.

 Tibetan invasion of Ladakh

 The Sino-Tibetan force then mopped up the other garrisons of the Dogras and advanced on Ladakh, now determined to conquer it and add it to the Imperial Chinese dominions.
 However the force under Mehta Basti Ram withstood a siege for several weeks at Chi-T’ang before escaping with 240 men across the Himalayas to the British post of Almora.
 Within Ladakh the Sino-Tibetan army laid siege to Leh, when reinforcements under Diwan Hari Chand and Wazir Ratnu arrived from Jammu and repulsed them.
 The Tibetan fortifications at Drangtse were flooded when the Dogras dammed up the river.
 On open ground, the Chinese and Tibetans were chased to Chushul.
-The climactic Battle of Chushul (August 1842) was won by the Dogras who killed the Tibetan army's general to avenge the death of Zorawar Singh.
+The climactic Battle of Chushul (August 1842) was won by the Dogras, who killed the Tibetan army's general to avenge the death of Zorawar Singh.